Chetan Chitnis: Awards and honors

 Chitnis, who received the University of California Regents' Fellowship, Henry Kaiser Fellowship and Abraham Rosenberg Research Fellowship during his doctoral research years, was a Fogarty International Fellow at the National Institutes of Health, Bethesda during 1991–96.
 The American Society for Microbiology awarded him the ICAAC Young Investigator Award in 1995 and he delivered the Dr. B.N.
 Singh Memorial Award Oration of the Indian Society for Parasitology in 1997.
 In the same year, he also won the MOT Iyengar Award for Research on Malaria.

 He was International Research Scholar at Howard Hughes Medical Institute and an International Senior Research Fellow at the Wellcome Trust during the period 2000–05.
 The Council of Scientific and Industrial Research awarded him the Shanti Swarup Bhatnagar Prize in Medical Sciences, one of the highest Indian science awards, in 2004.
 He was a Tata Innovation Fellow from 2007 to 2009 and the Indian Academy of Sciences elected him as a fellow in 2009; the same year as he received the Distinguished Alumnus Award of Indian Institute of Technology Bombay.
 He became an elected fellow of the Indian National Science Academy in 2014 and in between, he received the Infosys Prize in Life Sciences in 2010 and the BioSpectrum Person of the Year award in 2011.
+In 2025, Chitnis was awarded the Padma Shri for his contribution in the field of medicine.